Emmy awards show draws record low TV audience

-LOS ANGELES (Reuters) - The Emmy Awards show, television’s biggest night, drew the smallest TV audience on record, despite big wins for HBO’s popular medieval fantasy series “Game of Thrones.”
+LOS ANGELES, Sept 21 (Reuters) - The Emmy Awards show, television’s biggest night, drew the smallest TV audience on record, despite big wins for HBO’s popular medieval fantasy series “Game of Thrones.”

 Preliminary Nielsen ratings data on Monday showed that just 11.9 million Americans watched Sunday’s Emmy Awards telecast which was broadcast live on Fox television in competition with NBC’s “Sunday Night Football.”